hualiqnc/Visual-Agentic-AI/README.md

 * **Reasoning**: The model thinks through the problem, analyzes the situation, and plans the next actions.
 * **Acting**: The model performs actions based on its reasoning, gathers new information, and continues the process.

----

-Let me know if you'd like a visual diagram or an example implementation!